- How to Fix the Windows Key on the Keyboard Not Working on Windows 10 and 11

 The Windows logo key is by all means an essential component of your keyboard: it takes part in multiple shortcuts as well as evoking your Start menu.
 As you can see, this key is exceptionally useful, so its failure to work can evoke the feeling of frustration in any Windows user.

-Although there might be many reasons for WinKey not working on Windows 10/11, we have thoroughly investigated the issue and collected an exhaustive list of proven tips on how to fix the Windows key not working on Windows 10/11 nuisance.
+Although there might be many reasons for WinKey not working, we have thoroughly investigated the issue and collected an exhaustive list of proven tips on how to fix it.
 So, be sure to examine them all since we believe we have succeeded in addressing your problem.

 For this purpose, you can use an external storage device or a cloud solution.
 You are also free to migrate your files to another laptop.